j-hayes/intro-to-computing-sci-eng/Modules/Module2/README.md

 ### Input output

 Input output (or IO) is the concept of getting data into and out of the program.
 The first type you will be exposed to (in our first example) is reading to and writing from the console.
 It is also used for writing to and reading from a file.

+For almost all of this tutorial we will be using what are known as "Command Line Applications."
+The user interface (the means by which the user and a computer system interact) for our applications will be the command line.
+This is in contrast to graphical user interfaces (GUIs), which are the computer programs most of us are familiar with.
+We will be using a IDE to write our code and run it often, but the IDE is just executing command line commands for us.

 ### Comments
 Most programming languages allow you to specify areas of the code that you want the computer to ignore.
 This is where you can document and annotate the code.
 Some common ways of expressing this are the symbols: